Review: TreeGirl and The West Woods

 TreeGirl

 TreeGirl is the latest play from Haligonian writer Meghan Hubley.
-The story follows Laurel (Keelin Jack) a palliative care nurse who is haunted by former patient Audrey (Martha Irving) and so climbs up a tree to contemplate life and be somewhere “new”.
-Crossing Laurel’s path on the way to the cemetery is Audrey’s teenage son Sebastien (Zach Faye), pitifully sad and grieving his mother.
+The story follows Laurel (Keelin Jack) a palliative care nurse who is haunted by her former patient Audrey (Martha Irving) and so climbs up a tree to contemplate life and be somewhere “new”.
+Crossing Laurel’s path on his way to the cemetery is Audrey’s teenage son Sebastien (Zach Faye), pitifully sad and grieving his mother.
 In Laurel he finds a companion of sorts; a reliable and consistent reminder that he is not altogether alone in his suffering.
 Laurel and Sebastien soon learn from one another how their grief is both different and the same, and the play’s best moments exist in this intimacy.
 Jack and Faye give truthful and often heartbreaking portrayals of people finding comfort in their shared pain.
 TreeGirl is a modest, quiet and meditative play that wears its heart on its sleeve and boasts three tender and deeply felt performances.

 Written by Meghan Hubley